 In the United States, most students seeking graduate degrees pursue a master's degree over a Ph.D. largely because of the flexibility of programs.
-Master's programs usually only require one to two years of coursework, and may or may not require final capstones such as oral boards, research projects, or a thesis.
+Master's programs usually only require 1 to 2 years of coursework and may or may not require final capstones such as oral boards, research projects, or a thesis.

-Compared to the years that can be spent completing a Ph.D. and its accompanying guarantee of a thesis requirement, a master's degree is a logical choice for many students wishing to pursue higher education.
+Compared to the years that can be spent completing a Ph.D. and its accompanying guarantee of a thesis requirement, a master's degree is a logical choice for many students wishing to pursue a graduate education.

 There are many master's programs designed for part-time students, and the growth of distance education is continually expanding these possibilities.
 However, more selective programs, especially at research universities, are intended for full-time study.
 There are also some programs, particularly in business, that lead each year's class through a series of structured courses in unison.